5 Inference for simple linear regression

 5.1.1 Exploratory data analysis

-The visualizations and summary statistics for univariate and bivariate exploratory data analysis are in and ?tbl-parks-unviariate-eda .
+The visualizations and summary statistics for univariate and bivariate exploratory data analysis are in and .

-Table 5.1: Summary statistics for per capita expenditure and number of playgrounds per 10,000 residents
+Table 5.1: Summary statistics of playgrounds and per_capita_spend

 Variable Mean SD Min Q1 Median (Q2) Q3 Max Missing